harsham05/Solr-ES-Similarity/README.md

 # Flask based REST application for Solr Elasticsearch similarity using Jaccard, Edit-distance, Cosine & K-means metrics

+Persists data onto a Document Store, which is later Clustered & Visualized in D3

 1.Mount your raw images & Start Solr Instance

 ```